16 million people have no choice but to collect unsafe water from unsafe sources.

-It is estimated that by 2015 over half of the people in Pakistan will live in urban areas.
+Over half of the population of Pakistan now lives in urban areas.
 This rapid migration is putting increased strain on already limited water and sanitation facilities.

 WaterAid launched its programme in Pakistan in 2006.
 We have helped marginalised communities establish sustainable water supplies and sanitation services.
 We have also influenced government policy-makers to serve the interests of vulnerable people.

 WaterAid's strategy in Pakistan is to work through local partners to improve hygiene behaviour and ensure people have access to water supply and sanitation services, with a special emphasis on:

 We are working with seven partner organisations in seven districts of Sindh, Punjab and Khyber Pakhtunkhwa to bring change in the lives of those living without safe water and sanitation.